HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

   * or sending an "I'm done" signal.

 Additionally, SMART Web Messaging MAY enable other interesting capabilities in the future.
 For example:
-* Saving app-specific session or state identifiers to the EHR for later retrieval (continuing sessions).
+* Saving app-specific session or state identifiers to the EHR for later retrieval (persistent sessions).
-* Interacting with the EHR's FHIR server through this messaging channel (enabling applications that cannot access the FHIR server directly, e.g. those hosted on the internet).
+* Interacting with the EHR's FHIR server through this messaging channel (enabling applications that cannot access the FHIR server directly, e.g. those hosted on a different network).

 ### Roles
 The SMART Web Messaging specification envisions the following roles for actors in this specification.
 SMART Web Messaging post messages sent from one role to another specify a message type that MUST be prefixed with the role name of the intended recipient.